 Our ambition as an employer and a health care service provider is to be inclusive by default which means that everything we do, such as when we design services or review and develop policies, we do this with a co-design mindset, to ensure that it works for everybody on an equitable basis.

-Our five year Inclusion and Diversity Strategy has been developed with our staff inclusion networks and was approved by the Trust Board in September 2016.
+Our latest five-year inclusion and diversity strategy 'Positive Difference' has been developed with our colleague inclusion networks and was approved by the Trust Board in November 2021.